[Editors note: this post was inspired by ‘Reach for Markdown, not LaTeX’ (link)]

 And back again.

-Learn all 3, you'll be happy you did.
+Learn the first 3, you’ll be happy you did.